-The aggregate total for this PM in SFY 2022 was 99%, slightly lower than in SFY 2021 (100%).
+The aggregate total for this PM in SFY 2023 was 100%.
 No remediation is needed.

 Appendix C. Participant Services - Qualified Providers

 Assurance: The state demonstrates that it has designed and implemented an adequate system for assuring that all waiver services are provided by qualified providers.